zaxos/glusterfs-client-ansible-role/README.md

 Some variables that require review:
 - `glusterfs_version`: GlusterFS client version to be installed using CentOS Storage SIG Packages.
 Default is the currently latest available version "3.10".
 Latest stable version is "3.8".
 - `glusterfs_volumes`: List of volumes.
+- `glusterfs_auto_remount`: Default value is "True".
+If set to "True", when the mount path of a volume is changed, the old mount path will be automatically unmounted and removed from fstab.